Qiu Li Gao: History

 The preparation was known as early as the Qing Dynasty, when it was mentioned in Yi Xue Cong Zhong Lu (Medicine for the Large General Population) by Chen Xiuyuan (1766-1823).

+Uses and indications

+The preparation is used to suppress coughing and mucus production and to treat breathlessness, asthma and dry cough.
+Traditional practitioners believe it "nourishes lung yin, support's the spleen to clear phlegm and damp, strengthens the kidneys holding ability to relieve asthmatic breathless symptoms”.

 Preparation

 The preparation is made at home and in factories.
 Commercial products are sold in 12-ounce bottles.

 Ingredients include autumn-harvested asian pears, monk fruit, and honey.
 Sometimes other ingredients such as ginger, jujube, and fritillaria bulbs are included.

-Uses

-The preparation is used to suppress coughing and mucus production and to treat asthma and dry cough.
-Traditional practitioners believe it "nourishes lung yin and promotes the production of body fluid".